-The policy and legal framework for Investment in Tanzania encompasses broad issues related to policies, laws and regulations.
-The legal environment in Tanzania went through reforms aiming at streamlining and integrating to avoid diversity across sectors.
-The investment legal framework is now at its third generation, the first being NIPPA 1990, which was repealed by the Tanzania Investment Act.
+The policy and legal framework for investment in Tanzania encompasses broad issues related to policies, laws, and regulations.
+The legal environment in Tanzania went through reforms aimed at streamlining and integrating to avoid diversity across sectors.
+The investment legal framework is now in its third generation, the first being NIPPA 1990, which was repealed by the Tanzania Investment Act.
 No. 26 of 1997, which was subsequently repealed and replaced by the Tanzania Investment Act (TIA), 2022.
-The legal framework also encompasses Export Processing Zones Act, CAP; the Special Economic Zone Act, CAP; and sector specific laws governing investment issues at sectoral level.
-In the year 2023, the Government undertaken various legal reforms governing investment endeavours in the country as follows:
+The legal framework also encompasses the Export Processing Zones Act (CAP), the Special Economic Zone Act (CAP), and sector-specific laws governing investment issues at the sectoral level.
+In the year 2023, the government underwent various legal reforms governing investment endeavors in the country, as follows: